Home

 Are there any remedies for nuclear radiation effects?

 In nuclear bomb explosions or nuclear reactor accidents radio active iodine can be dispersed over wide geographic areas.
 In the case of the Chernobyl accident it was, as far as 500 km.
-Thyroid cancer is a result of such radiation.
+We do not know what the extent of radiation in the Japanese nuclear disaster may be yet but effects may also be global.
+Thyroid cancer is one result of such radiation.

 There is a way to avoid this toxicity but it has to be done before exposure to the radioactive nuclear radiation product iodine.
 Taking potassium iodide (KI) or potassium iodate (KIO3) will saturate the thyroid gland with the safe and stable iodine, contained in these chemicals.
 This leaves no room for the radioactive iodine to be taken up in the thyroid.
 Therefore any ingested or inhaled iodine is rapidly eliminated via the kidneys.